Questions about

 Munafe is a monthly SaaS subscription.
 Pricing is based on the number of active outlets and the features enabled.
 We offer a trial period for new restaurants so you can validate the system on your floor before committing.
 Contact us for current pricing — we'll share a detailed breakdown based on your restaurant type and size.

 Meta charges separately for WhatsApp Business API conversations beyond the free tier (currently 1,000 free service conversations per month per WABA).
 Munafe passes these through at Meta's published rates — we don't add a markup on Meta's API charges.
-The exact per-conversation cost depends on the conversation category (service vs. marketing) and country.
 Current rates are published at Meta's pricing page.

 For most restaurants in India, the WhatsApp API cost for operational ordering conversations is minimal — customer-initiated service conversations are free within the 24-hour session window.